One of the most influential unions in Texas just came out against a rising Democratic contender

 In her own letter to the Harris County Democratic Party, Fletcher said she was not involved in the case.
 She added that the assumption that all lawyers at a firm unanimously agree on every case taken is a misunderstanding of her profession’s role.

-Fletcher’s spokeswoman, Katherine Towell, said Thursday that much of the candidate’s work involves defending workers who face lawsuits brought by their employer over nondisclosure agreements.
+Fletcher’s spokeswoman, Katherine Towell, said Thursday that much of the candidate’s work involves defending workers who face lawsuits brought by their employer over noncompete agreements.
 “You really can’t fault someone for something that they had no involvement in,” Towell said.

 Texas AFL-CIO’s decision came after Fletcher met in December with the Texas Gulf Coast Area Labor Federation, which has more than 60,000 members in the greater Houston area.
 The fact Fletcher wasn’t a lawyer on the case, Capo told Mother Jones, wasn’t enough for the Texas AFL-CIO to support her.